Course 3 - Graduate Operating Systems

 Difficulty: 5/5

 Summary: If you're new to C Programming this will be quite difficult.
 It's a great project and will teach a lot through trial and error.
-Probably one of the best projects I&aposve completed so far in this program.

 Project 3: Inter Process Communication (No Project 2)

 This project builds on Project 1 by converting the getfile server into a proxy server with caching capabilities using IPC mechanisms.
+The main technologies used were C programming, libcurl, POSIX shared memory, POSIX message queues, semaphores, and process synchronization.

-Proxy Server with Sockets
+Part 1: Proxy Server with libcurl

 Difficulty: 4/5